 One, you have to be in an On Demand class.
 Pausing doesn’t work for live or encore classes.
 Also, you can’t pause an On Demand class within Peloton programs.
 At least, I haven’t been able to when casting my bike to my Roku TV.

 Two, when you need to pause, hold a finger in the center of the bike tablet.
 Keep it there until a semi transparent white circle appears with the sideways equal sign.
 That’s the pause button.

 What the pause button looks like on your screen

 Below I’ve included a picture I took when I paused a class.
 You can see what the button looks like on the screen.

 You’ll notice there’s a “warning” about pausing a class.
 That is, you only have 60 minutes to do that.
-After that time, the button stops working.
+After that time, the button stops working and the class restarts.

 Now, the truth is I’ve never let 60 minute expire.
 Usually, I’ll just pause a class because I have to pee or maybe the doorbell rang.

 According to Peloton, this is what would happen if I left the class for longer than 60 minutes:

 “You can pause your workout as many times as you would like for up to 60 minutes.
 Once you have passed 60 minutes, the pause button will fade and the class will resume.”

 Just like the bike, the button is actually “hidden” in the screen.
 Again, you’ll need to hold a finger in the center of the Tread tablet screen and keep it there until the sideways equal sign for the pause button appears.